Opentrons/opentrons-modules/README.md

 **Windows setup:**

-(Windows setup is not implement in `make` yet.
+(Windows setup is not implemented in `make` yet.
 So we will have to install the required files manually)

 1. Install Arduino IDE (v1.8.5) from https://www.arduino.cc/en/Main/OldSoftwareReleases#previous
 2. Install board files: